11 Reasons To Visit Azerbaijan Now: The Country Everyone’s About to Discover

 Azerbaijan is full of ancient culture with UNESCO sites, stunning mountain scenery, traditional carpet making, caviar, wonderful flavours, and curiously bubbling mud volcanoes.

-Baku, the capital city, has numerous things to do to fill a week.
-Palaces, parks, musical events, and a range of quality museums to name just a few.
-Spending a minimum of 3-4 days here is a must.
+Baku, the modern capital city, has numerous things to do to fill a week, great restaurants to choose from.
+Palaces, parks, musical events, and a range of quality museums to name just a few.ย

-Yes, alcohol is freely available in Azerbaijan.
+Yes, alcohol is widely available in Azerbaijan.
 The legal age for drinking alcohol in Azerbaijan is 18.
 Drinking is not allowed in public places like on the street.

 There is also a bourgeoning wine industry to explore.
-Although it still has some way to go to compete internationally, you will find decent local wines throughout Azerbaijan.
 Most restaurants carry foreign wines from regional producers like Georgia and elsewhere in Europe.

 You can bring spirits (vodka, gin) when you fly in, but there is a decent selection here especially of vodka, so we suggest buying it in Azerbaijan.
 It is available in the many supermarkets around town.